egliette/media_server/documents/gop.md

       > `** ERROR: <RunUserCallback:123>: No video stream found `

     * Artifacts span longer if packet loss occurs.
-    * On weak or lossy networks, frames depending on missing packets can’t be decoded, leading to **prolonged visual glitches or freezing**.
+    * On weak or lossy networks, frames depending on missing packets can't be decoded, leading to **prolonged visual glitches or freezing**.
     * Playback or seeking may **stall until the next I-frame** is received.

 * **GOP Too Small** (e.g., 1–15 frames):